 Ada permits the definition of subtypes of existing types that can impose a restricted range of values, and implicit conversions can occur for values of different subtypes belonging to the same type, but such conversions still involve range checks that prevent any loss of data or violation of the bounds of the target subtype.

-In the case of explicit conversions, Ada language rules prevent numeric conversion errors by applying

-Range bound checks, which raise an exception if the operand of the conversion exceeds the bounds of the target type or subtype.
+In the case of explicit conversions, Ada language rules prevent numeric conversion errors by applying range bound checks, which raise an exception if the operand of the conversion exceeds the bounds of the target type or subtype.

 Precision is lost only on explicit conversion from a real type to an integer type or a real type of less precision.